Skip to main content

 Perfectionism

-Perfectionism is a control strategy that treats error as threat and worth as performance stability.
+Perfectionism is a control strategy that links worth, threat prediction, and behavioral rigidity.

-It can look productive from the outside while creating chronic constraint, shame, and decision fatigue.
+It can look impressive from the outside while creating shame, constraint, and constant mental load on the inside.

 • Over-preparation followed by delayed action